Frequently Asked Questions

 Tuition & Financial Aid FAQs

 The tuition rate for the 2014–2015 academic year (including summer) is $360 per credit.
-Visit the UW Oshkosh Financial Aid Tuition and Fees webiste for more information on tuition.
+Visit the UW Oshkosh Financial Aid Tuition and Fees website for more information on tuition.

 Tuition is the same for residents and non-residents.